yuna0x0/AliceChan/README.md

 B. Import `.unitypackage`

-1. Go to [Releases](https://github.com/edisonlee55/AliceChan/releases) to download the latest version of `.unitypackage`.
+1. Go to [Releases](https://github.com/edisonlee55/AliceChan/releases) to download the latest version of `.unitypackage`

 ## Usage
 After installed, you can go to `Packages/Alice Chan` folder and copy the assets you want into your `Assets` folder.